sanjeevbhusal/100-Days-Of-DevOps/docker/ReadMe.md

 But the problem is how does other Managers pull this image ?
 This image doesnot belong to dockerhub.
 It belongs to a registry located on 127.0.0.1:5000.

 So, when other managers starts pulling the image, they should get an error as nothing is running on their network's 127.0.0.1:5000.
 But all the managers will be able to pull the image succesfully.
 This is because all manager have a way to know that 127.0.0.1:5000 actually belongs to Manager1 container.

+**Docker Best Practises**

+- Use specific version of Base Image instead of latest.
+- Use specific version of core dependencies of your appliation like node version, php version, php-mysql version etc. This prevents any driver issues everytime you build the image.
+- Specify the version of main application you are using such as nginx as a environment variable on top.
+This is helpful as it makes easy to find the version of nginx you are running.
+- You should not copy any environment specific configuration file inside your Dockerfile.
+You should only add the defaults in the Dockerfile and modify other environment specific variables through Entrypoint commands.
+- Get the latest docker version from docker store instead of package manager.
+- Dont go for alpine images just because they are small.
+Make good Dockerfile, go to production and then worry about image sizes.
+- The performance of Docker differs in multiple linux distros.
+Choose the one which suits you the most.
+If you donot have paticular preference, go for Ubuntu 16.